danigm/spotify-ad-blocker/README.md

 ## How to use:

 A new icon will appear in the gnome bar.
-After open the spotify app you should click in the icon and it will be white.
+After opening the spotify app you should click on the icon and it will be white.
 This extension will mute your output when spotify plays ads and unmute when the music comes back.

-The music icon will change to a tv icon when an ad is been played.
+The music icon will change to a tv icon when an ad is being played.